-These days my time is filled with family, friends, writing, horses, dogs, meditation, and yoga.
-And, in the warmer weather, gardening.
-Oh, how I love to kneel on the ground with my hands in the dirt!
-My husband Eric and I live on a small farm, seventeen acres, with our two dogs, Grace and Jack; four horses, Reba, Yogi, Mir, and B.J.; and seven cats, all but two of them, barn cats.
+My husband Eric and I live on a small farm, seventeen acres, with our two dogs, Grace and Jack; three horses, Yogi, Billy, and B.J.; and seven cats, all but two of them, barn cats.
 Oliver and Smoke, our two house cats both know how to use the dog door so they come and go as they please.
 But they always show up for meals, as I am sure that pleases them greatly!

 I don't know

 how to get there.